 Will the colors on my printed documents match my screen or laser printouts exactly?

+This is a common book printing frequently asked question.
 All of our printing is done on digital presses.
 In order to keep our prices low, we use a pleasing color standard, which means that without having seen the original, the printing looks good.
 In other words, the sky looks blue, the grass is green, skin tones look good, etc. We cannot match PMS colors or other exact colors.
 It is also important to realize that images on your computer screen are rendered in RGB and we will be printing in CMYK, which may make colors look slightly different.

 Once I approve my proof, how long does it take to print my order?